easybuilders/easybuild-tutorial/docs/2021-isc21/jsc.md

 We are currently integrating a new hook that provides a lot of useful functionality:

 * Facilitates ***userspace installations*** alongside system provided installations
+  * EasyBuild is configured to allow both shared installations for a group and private installations (group installations are automatically picked up by Lmod for other members of the group)
   * Restricts users from installing non-supported compilers (in particular we don't want people to install their own `GCCcore` since this would likely lead to an avalanche of required dependencies) and MPI runtimes (since MPI installations